How to Transcribe Videos for Accessibility and ADA Compliance

 Q: What's the difference between captions and transcripts?

-A: Captions are timed text that appears on screen synchronized with video, while transcripts are complete text documents of all audio and visual information.
-Both are required for full ADA compliance—captions for accessibility during playback, transcripts for searchability and alternative access.
+A: Captions are timed text that appears on screen synced with video.
+Transcripts are complete text documents of all audio and visual information.
+Both are required for full ADA compliance.
+Captions for accessibility during playback, transcripts for searchability and alternative access.

 Q: Are YouTube's auto-generated captions sufficient for ADA compliance?

-A: No. YouTube's auto-captions typically achieve only 60-70% accuracy, well below the 95% industry standard for accessibility.
-You must review and correct auto-generated captions to meet ADA requirements.
+A: No. YouTube's auto-captions typically hit only 60-70% accuracy, well below the 95% industry standard for accessibility.
+You have to review and correct auto-generated captions to meet ADA requirements.

 Q: How accurate do transcripts need to be for ADA compliance?

-A: While the ADA doesn't specify an exact accuracy percentage, industry standards require 95-99% accuracy for professional content.
+A: The ADA doesn't specify an exact accuracy percentage, but industry standards expect 95-99% accuracy for professional content.
 Educational, legal, and medical content should aim for 99%+ accuracy.

 Q: Do I need to transcribe every video on my website?

-A: If your website is public-facing (serving customers, students, or the general public), the ADA requires that all video content be accessible through captions and transcripts.
-This applies to promotional videos, tutorials, webinars, and any other video content.
+A: If your website is public-facing (serving customers, students, or the general public), the ADA requires all video content to be accessible through captions and transcripts.
+Applies to promotional videos, tutorials, webinars, and any other video content.

 Q: Can I just provide captions without transcripts?